Professional Education Unit

 Robin Fuxa, PhD—Director of Professional Education

-The College of Education, Health and Aviation coordinates all professional education programs offered at Oklahoma State University.
-All programs are operated in collaboration with the colleges of Agricultural Sciences and Natural Resources, Arts and Sciences, Human Sciences and the Graduate College.
-The Dean of the College of Education, Health and Aviation serves as the Executive Director of the Professional Education Unit (PEU).
+The Professional Education Unit coordinates all Professional Education programs offered at Oklahoma State University.
+All programs are operated in collaboration with the College of Education and Human Sciences, the Ferguson College of Agriculture, the College of Arts and Sciences, and the Graduate College.
+The Director of the Professional Education Unit (PEU) is the head of the unit.
 The Professional Education Council has been established as the governance and oversight structure for the Professional Education Unit.
 The Unit has a mission statement, goals and a strategic plan that guide the operation of its programs.

 Professional Education Unit Core Values

 The underlying structure of the unit is articulated through its conceptual framework that guides the direction of programs, teaching practices, candidate performance, faculty scholarship, and service.
 The core values of the conceptual framework emphasize leadership, ethics and professionalism, academics and professional roles, diversity and service orientation/community outreach (L.E.A.D.S.).

 The PEU prepares candidates who are committed to the belief that professional educators who provide quality education are the foundation of a prosperous and democratic society.

 Ethics and Professionalism

 The PEU prepares candidates who demonstrate ethical and professional behavior in their interactions with students, families, colleagues and communities and practice social justice.